Taylor Frey

-Taylor Frey (born April 28, 1989) is an American actor.
+Taylor Frey is an American actor.
 He is best known for playing Don Hagerty in It Chapter Two (2019).

 Education

-Taylor attended Viewmont High School graduating in 2004 and got his bachelor's from Brigham Young University.
+Taylor attended Viewmont High School and got his bachelor's from Brigham Young University.
 Due to BYU's honor code forbidding "homosexual contact," he was almost expelled during his time there.
 The school later cleared him for lack of evidence.

 Career

 Frey has appeared in G.B.F., Gossip Girl, The Carrie Diaries, Gabriele Muccino's Summertime, Shoulder Dance, and It Chapter Two, and Days of Our Lives.
 He began his career as a Broadway actor.
 He performed in the plays: national tour of Hairspray How to Succeed in Business Without Really Trying, South Pacific, Finian's Rainbow, and The View UpStairs.